 Of the heart’s four valves, the aortic valve is the one most commonly replaced.
-Open-heart surgery remains the gold standard for low-risk patients.
-Increasingly, however, research is driving a shift to transcatheter aortic valve replacement (TAVR), and initiatives at the Froedtert & the Medical College of Wisconsin health network are helping to push the boundaries of TAVR application.
+The Food and Drug Administration recently announced approval of transcatheter aortic valve replacement, or TAVR, for low-risk surgical patients.
+TAVR is now a viable alternative to open heart surgery for all patients with severe, symptomatic aortic valve stenosis.
+Increasingly, research is driving a shift to TAVR, and initiatives at the Froedtert & the Medical College of Wisconsin health network are helping to push the boundaries of TAVR application even further.

 TAVR is a minimally invasive procedure in which surgeons guide a new prosthetic valve to the diseased aortic valve, usually using a transfemoral approach.
 Once the new valve is in position, it expands to press the native valve aside and take over its function.